-If you’ve ever dreamed of staying in an authentic castle as part of an Irish golf vacation, Dromoland Castle Golf & Country Club is the place for you.
+If you’ve ever dreamed of staying in an authentic castle hotel in Ireland as part of your golf vacation, Dromoland Castle Golf & Country Club is the place for you.
 Located less than 20 minutes from Shannon Airport, a stay at the idyllic Dromoland Castle is an ideal way to begin – or end – your trip with a unique bang.

 One of the most famous baronial castles in Ireland, Dromoland was the ancestral home of the O’Briens, Barons of Inchiquin.
 They were one of the few native Gaelic families of royal blood and direct descendants of Brian Boroimhe (Boru) High Kind of Ireland in the eleventh century.
 Be sure to set aside an hour for a horse and carriage tour of the property complete with a detailed history of the castle and estate.

 The castle’s present main building was completed in 1835, although 28 of the guest rooms date back to 1736.
 The family home wasn’t transformed into a hotel until the 1960’s when it underwent major renovations.

 Your accommodation options at the distinguished hotel include the Queen Anne rooms overlooking the enclosed Queen Anne Courtyard featuring manicured planting and trailing wall ivy, deluxe rooms overlooking the lake and gardens, executive deluxe rooms overlooking the Castle fountains as well as staterooms and executive suites.
 Ireland’s most famous Castle has hosted G7 Summits, several US Presidents and several Heads of State.